 - Resisting arrest (including unlawful arrest)

-To make a successful self-defense argument, it is necessary for your domestic violence lawyer in Oakland, CA to establish each requirement of the state’s established laws.
-If any element of the defense is not met, then the prosecutor may be able to convict even though you honestly believed you were acting in self-defense.
+To make a successful self-defense argument, your domestic violence lawyer in Oakland, CA, must establish each requirement of the state’s established laws.
+If any element of the defense is not met, the prosecutor may be able to convict even though you honestly believe you acted in self-defense.
 These requirements include:

 ► Belief: This is the first element of self-defense.
-To claim self-defense, an individual must have believed that he or she was under an imminent threat of danger at the time they used force.
+An Oakland, CA domestic violence lawyer wants you to know that to claim self-defense, an individual must have believed that he or she was under an imminent threat of danger at the time they used force.

 ► Unlawful force: Self-defense only applies in circumstances where an individual is confronted with the use of unlawful force.
 Use of force can be lawful in some specific instances, such as in connection with an arrest.

 ► Present occasion: Our domestic violence lawyer in Oakland, CA, shares that there must also be a fear of harm at the time when a person uses force in self-defense.
 You can’t launch an unprovoked attack and then claim self-defense if you were subject to a prior attack or are concerned that an individual may attack you in the future.

 What does all this mean?
 If you think you acted in self-defense or in defense of someone else and are now facing domestic violence charges, you are well-advised to schedule a confidential consultation to speak with a domestic violence lawyer, Oakland, CA clients trust from Hallinan Law Firm about your situation.
 Call our office today.